YoyoMai98/cinema_project/README.md

 What Yongran has expanded on this API:

+- Handle multiple cinemas with different branches
 - Change `Cinema` and `Movie` relationship to many-to-many
 - Add `showTime` and `endTime` properties in `Screening` model
-- Create `Booking` model to handle price for a ticket and seats
+- Create `Booking` model to handle seats and price for a ticket
 - Add `revenue` property in cinema
 - Ticket Authentication